Contact: Andy Booth Email: Andy.Booth@leeds.gov.uk

 Apologies for Absence

-Apologies for absence were submitted on behalf of Councillor J Heselwood.
+Apologies for absence were submitted on behalf of Councillors R Finnigan and T Smith.

-Councillor P Gruen was in attendance as substitute.
+Councillor D Cohen was in attendance as substitute for Councillor T Smith.

-RESOLVED – That the minutes of the meeting held on 27 August 2020 be confirmed as a correct record subject to the following amendment:
+RESOLVED – That the minutes of the meeting held on 18 November 2021 be confirmed as a correct record.

-To receive and consider the attached report of the Chief Planning Officer regarding an application for the change of use from a residential property (C3) to a four bed house in multiple occupation (C4) at 4 Belvedere Mount, Beeston
+To receive and consider the attached report of the Chief Planning Officer regarding an application for the change of use and alterations of a former council building to form eight flats.

-Site plans and photographs were displayed and referred to throughout the presentation of the application.
+Members visited the site prior to the meeting and site plans and photographs were displayed and referred to throughout the discussion of the application.

 Further issues highlighted in relation to the application included the following: